pt13762104/llama.cpp/README.md

 ### This is a special testing branch for random things that I test.
 It includes an option, `GGML_CUDA_NO_TURING_MMA`, which makes Turing devices appears as if tensor cores don't exist.

-DO NOT USE THIS OPTION UNLESS YOU ARE AFFECTED (GTX 16 series, etc.)
+### It's recommended to enable this option if you only have GTX 16 cards, or GTX 16 cards with other non-Turing cards.
+Do not use this option if you only have RTX 20 series cards.
+It's up to your choice to enable this option while using both RTX 20 and GTX 16 cards.
+This option does nothing if you don't have Turing cards.
+(GTX 16 refers to any TU11x card, including e.g. T1000.
+RTX 20 refers to any TU10x card.)

 # llama.cpp

 ![llama](https://user-images.githubusercontent.com/1991296/230134379-7181e485-c521-4d23-a0d6-f7b3b61ba524.png)